daniellevautier/responsiveMenu/README.md

 * iOS 6.0+
 * Android 3+

 Internet Explorer 8 and 7 do not support media queries but an IE specific stylesheet (ie.css) is included to provide a desktop fallback.

 **Author:** [www.danielle.vautier.co.uk](http://www.daniellevautier.co.uk)
 I take no responsibility for your broken code.

 Version History
 ---------------
+* Version 2.1 - Added SVG Support, fixed menu height bug now 100% and added variables to menu.js for easier management
 * Version 2.0 - Restructured CSS and added support for child pages
 * Version 1.2.1 - Added bug fix for older Android browser < 4.3
 * Version 1.2 - Added function to force close the menu after clicking a menu link